MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-deploy.md

 [Learn about technical requirements](requirements.md)

-## Which Microsoft platforms is Dynamics 365 Remote dependent on?
+## Which Microsoft platforms is Dynamics 365 Remote Assist dependent on?

 Dynamics 365 Remote Assist is dependent on three Microsoft platforms: